Run for Your Lives (obstacle racing)

 Run For Your Lives (RFYL) is a 3-5K obstacle course adventure run series created by Maryland-based Reed Street Productions (RSP).
 Like other obstacle races, runners navigate through various terrain and physically challenging obstacles.
 Unlike other obstacle races, runners try to dodge and escape from zombies roaming the course trying to grab flags from runners' flagbelts, similar to flag football.
 The course was designed to incorporate zombies as well as SERE training learned by a RSP managing-member who is active-duty navy.
 The inaugural race had about 12,000 attendees and was covered by multiple news sources.

 The event is billed as training for when the real zombie apocalypse comes.
 During and after the race, people attend the Apocalypse Party which has live music, beer, food, vendors, and games.
 Each participant is individually timed and broken into 9 competitive age divisions.
 Costumes, team uniforms, and zombie make-up are highly encouraged at the event and add to the lighthearted atmosphere.

 On October 31, 2013, Colorado-based Human Movement Management (HMM) took control of the Run For Your Lives Zombie 5k and will be continuing with the rest of the 2013 and 2014 races.

 Run For Your Lives Asia (RFYLA) originated from the US event and is wholly owned and managed by Action X, an independent Singapore based event production company.
 The first Asian leg took place in Singapore on January 11, 2014 right in the heart of the city at Marina Bay to resounding success.
 Nearly 10,000 participants took part in the event, from 3 in the afternoon until 11 at night.
 The Asian franchise has been rebranded to drop the word Asia and instead list the country's name after the parent brand.

 Development

 Reed Street Productions, the creators of Run For Your Lives, was formed in 2011.
 The initial purpose of the race was to have a small event to help improve awareness of the sponsor Warwear.
 However, the race gathered a lot of interest helping RSP to expand the event and eventually take it to other cities in 2012.
 The first RFYL event was held at Camp Ramblewood near Baltimore, MD on October 22, 2011.
-Over 10,000 runners registered, and over 12,000 people came to experience the zombie apocalypse.
+Over 10,000 runners registered.